jbcodeforce/yarfba/docs/serverless/lambda.md

     ![](./diagrams/lambda-arch.drawio.png){width=1000}

     * Synchronous calls is used for immediate function response, with potential errors returned to the caller.
 It may return throttles when we hit the concurrency limit.
-    * Asynchronous calls return acknowledgement.
+    * Asynchronous calls return an acknowledgement message.
 Event payloads are always queued for processing before invocation.
 Internal SQS queue persists messages for up to 6 hours.
 Queued events are retrieved in batches by Lambda’s poller fleet.
 The poller fleet is a group of Amazon EC2 instances whose purpose is to process queued event invocations which have not yet been processed.
 When an event fails all processing attempts, it is discarded by Lambda.
 The dead letter queue (DLQ) feature allows sending unprocessed events from asynchronous invocations to an Amazon SQS queue or an Amazon SNS topic defined by the customer.
 Asynchronous processing should be more scalable.
     * Event source mapping is used to pull messages from different streaming sources and then synchronously calls the Lambda function.
 It reads using batching and send all the events as argument to the function.
 If the function returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire.
 It supports error handling.
     * If the service is not available.
 Callers may queue the payload on client-side to retry.
 If the invoke service receives the payload, the service attempts to identify an available execution environment for the request and passes the payload to that execution environment to complete the invocation.
 It may lead to create this execution environment.